railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 When you select a supplier, the payment method and an amount for the payment, OpenERP will propose to reconcile your payment with the open supplier invoices or bills.

-By using the menu :menuselection:`Accounting --> Suppliers --> Supplier Payment` and click on `New` button to create new `Supplier Payment`.
+Through the menu :menuselection:`Accounting --> Suppliers --> Supplier Payment`, click the `New` button to create a new `Supplier Payment`.

 .. figure::  images/account_supplier_payment.png
    :scale: 50
    :align: center

-   *Supplier payment form*
+   *Supplier Payment Form*

-To create new `Supplier Payment` select the supplier and `Payment Method`.
+To create a new `Supplier Payment`, select the supplier and `Payment Method`.
 You can create the `Supplier Invoices and Outstanding transactions` lines by selecting the invoice lines as well outstanding expenses.
-Now select proper `Payment Difference` form `Keep Open` and
-`Reconcile with Write-Off`.
+Now select the proper `Payment Difference`, i.e. `Keep Open` and `Reconcile with Write-Off`.

 ..
 Copyright © Open Object Press.
 All rights reserved.